Wells & District Wildlife Group

 What's On

-We are planning a full programme of quality events for 2023.
+We have a full programme of quality events for 2024.
 These are the ones that we have organised so far.
 Check back here regularly for updates.
 Click the links for more details.
-Please note that due to the nature of our wildlife walks, we do not allow dogs.

 photo